The following are organization charts updated as of Spring 2022.

 Marketing Advisory Committee – The Marketing Advisory Committee reviews research data, recommendations, available budgets and the college's enrollment objectives, and collectively advises the Marketing Director and staff of marketing opportunities and priorities.
 The committee also assists with marketing activities wherever possible or secures the support of staff who could.
 The committee support outreach efforts and assist with campus events and event planning.
 The committee meets monthly as needed.

-Organizational and Professional Development Committee – The Organizational and Professional Development Committee guides implementation, oversight and review of the Mission College Organizational and Professional Development Plan, coordinate College Flex Day Activities, makes recommendations to the college and to the district on policies and procedures, serves as liaison with the District related to staff development matters and Flex activities, plans staff/professional development activities, and reviews and makes recommendations regarding staff/professional development accreditation standards.
-The committee meets the third Wednesday of every month from 4:00-5:00.
+Organizational and Professional Development Committee - The Organizational and Professional Development Committee guides implementation, oversight and review of the Mission College Organizational and Professional Development Plan, coordinate College Flex Day Activities, makes recommendations to the college and to the district on policies and procedures, serves as liaison with the District related to staff development matters and Flex activities, plans staff/professional development activities, and reviews and makes recommendations regarding staff/professional development accreditation standards.

-Sustainability Committee – The Sustainability Committee acts as a resource and knowledge base for campus sustainability decisions, helps Mission develop a "green" identity in both curricula and practice, and provides information and outreach to increase campus awareness.
-The committee meets Wednesdays from 2:00-3:30.
+Sustainability Committee - The Sustainability Committee acts as a resource and knowledge base for campus sustainability decisions, helps Mission develop a "green" identity in both curricula and practice, and provides information and outreach to increase campus awareness.

-Technology Committee – The Technology Committee develops the Technology Plan, and identifies areas of technology need and innovation.
-The committee meets every second and fourth Thursday from 2:30-4:00.
+Technology Committee - The Technology Committee develops the Technology Plan, and identifies areas of technology need and innovation.

 Division Council – Division Council (DC) coordinates administrative functions and provides support and assistance to faculty colleagues in assigned or merged areas.
 Committee members assist the executive administration with shared policy development and administration and the promoting of areas of the college both internally and externally.
 DC is composed of one Department Chair representative from each division, all Division Deans and the Vice President of Instruction.
-DC meets every other Monday from 10:00-12:00.

 Student Services Council - Student Services Council (SSC) advises on matters pertaining to college policies and procedures, strategic initiatives, program review/master planning, budget allocation, and matters that pertain to the well-being and academic success of students.
 This council also serves as a community information network.
 SCC meets bi-weekly throughout the Fall and Spring semesters.